 A cereal box will come to the rescue as the support for my new organizer.
 The short side of the box will be the base of the organizer, and the front and back of the box will fold upwards to create the sides of the organizer, and will hold the pockets.
 I’ve cut the box to size, and planned how the contents might fit here.

 Next, 2 equal square pieces of fabric are needed for the interior and exterior of the organizer.
+I used laminated fabric to keep things wipeable!

 I’ve determined the height for the pockets from averaging out the size needed to contain the most common items I carry around in my bag daily.
 I’ve chosen to make my pockets from the same fabric as above, but you might want to use a complimentary fabric instead.
 I first cut strips of the fabric in my desired height, and then hemmed the top and bottom.